2019 Loudoun United FC season

-The 2019 Loudoun United FC season is Loudoun United FC's first season of existence, their first in the second-division of American soccer, and their 1st in the USL Championship.
-It is the first season since 2011 D.C.
-United will be fielding a reserve team.
+The 2019 Loudoun United FC season was Loudoun United FC's first season of existence, their first in the second-division of American soccer, and their 1st in the USL Championship.
+It is the first season since 2011 that D.C.
+United fielded a reserve team.

 Background

 On July 18, 2018, the club was announced by USL and D.C.
 United as were the team's name, colors and crest.
 Loudoun United replaced Richmond Kickers as D.C.'s USL affiliate.

 Review

 Early season

 On March 9, 2019, Loudoun United played their first USL Championship game, losing 0–2 against Nashville SC.
 The next week, Loudoun had their first goal in club history, when Griffin Yow scored in the 30th minute against Memphis 901 FC in a game that ended in a 1–1 draw.
 On April 3, it was announced that Loudoun would play in Audi Field for three "home away from home" games.
 Loudoun United won their first game in history when they beat New York Red Bulls II 3–1 on April 20, 2019.
 On May 3, Loudoun played their first "home away from home" game at Audi Field against Bethlehem Steel.
 The game ended in a 3–3 draw.
 On May 30, the current Head Coach, Richie Williams was hired by MLS side, New England Revolution for the role of assistant coach.
 Williams was then replaced by former academy director, Ryan Martin.